Azure/azure-saas/docs/azure-saas-docs/content/en/quick-start.md

 ## Provisioning the Sign-Up Administration Web Application

 The Sign-up Administration Web Application provides a UI for adding new SaaS tenant(*) and for managing permissions and users.
-The Sigh-up Administration Web Application relies on the SaaS Admin API to provide read and write access to the permissions database.
+The Sign-up Administration Web Application relies on the SaaS Admin API to provide read and write access to the permissions database.

 To provision the SaaS Sign-up Administration Web Application please follow the [readme](https://github.com/landonpierce/azure-saas/tree/main/src/Saas.SignupAdministration).

 > (*) Note that the term *tenant* is overloaded.
 A SaaS Tenant is not that same as an Azure AD tenant.
-The SaaS Tenant reference to each instance of your multi-tenanted application.
+The SaaS tenant references each instance of your multi-tenanted application.

 ## Provisoning the Saas Application

-The SaaS Application is a sample of your SaaS Solution.
-It relies on all the other componets mentioned here.
+The SaaS Application is a sample application that serves as an example of where your SaaS Solution would fit in.
+It relies on all the other components mentioned here.

 To provision the SaaS Application please follow the [readme](https://github.com/landonpierce/azure-saas/tree/main/src/Saas.Application).